admibrill/lingmo-wiki/docs/en/wiki/component-list.md

   - URL: [https://github.com/LingmoOS/lingmo-kwin-plugins](https://github.com/LingmoOS/lingmo-kwin-plugins)

   **Description:**
-  A collection of KWin plugins tailored for LingmoOS, enhancing window management and desktop experience.
+  A collection of KWin plugins tailored for LingmoOS, enhancing window management and desktop experience,which is a necessary component of LingmoOS.

   **Dependencies:**
   - **Arch Linux:**